 The Alchemy Pay network aims to combine crypto and fiat, and the ACH token drives it

 In a world where cryptocurrency use is growing, people want to spend their crypto on goods and services.
 However, not so many businesses are willing or able to accept cryptocurrencies as payment.
 Alchemy Pay aims to solve this problem.
-What is alchemy pay (ACH)?
+What is Alchemy Pay (ACH)?
 How does Alchemy Pay work?
-What is Alchemy Pay used for?
+What is Alchemy Pay coin used for?
 Let’s take a look.

 Coins vs tokens